 Panama City Beach

 We spent last year’s spring break in Panama City Beach and had a marvelous time.
-This outlawed drinking on the public beaches and reclaimed the city for families.
+They outlawed drinking on public beaches and reclaimed the city for families.
 Families can enjoy beach time, seafood and southern food, little amusement parks and more.

 Check out our Panama City Beach Travel Guide to help you plan your trip!